 Commissioned in part by the Toronto Biennial of Art.

-Jumana Manna (born in Princeton, NJ, USA; lives in Berlin, Germany) is a Palestinian artist whose work shifts between sculpture and film, body and land, narrative and form.
+Jumana Manna (born in Princeton, USA; lives in Berlin, Germany) is a Palestinian artist whose work shifts between sculpture and film, body and land, narrative and form.
 Her practice explores how power is articulated through relationships, often focusing on the body and materiality in relation to narratives of nationalism and histories of place.
-Manna is a graduate of CalArts, Valencia and Oslo National Academy of the Arts.
+Jumana is a graduate of CalArts, Valencia and the Oslo National Academy of the Arts.

 Small Arms Inspection Building